TonyVlcek/config-files/README.md

-#MY CONFIG FILES ARCHIVE
+# My Config Files Archive

 The idea of this is to move my config files into one location (`~/.my-configs`) and create symbolic links to them in their original directories.
 That way it will be easy to manage and version them.

-> TODO: add short description to each config file, so that it can be "installed" easily.
+> TODO: Add short description to each config file, so that it can be "installed" easily.

 ## .zshrc